 Nab Assays – Clinical Trial Support

 Nab assays, or neutralizing antibody assays, are often a required component of a clinical trial if immunogenicity is observed in patients.
 If the patient produces anti-drug antibodies, those antibodies have the potential to neutralize the effects of the drug.
-In a clinical trial it is important to determine not only if the patient is producing antibodies against the drug, but if those antibodies are neutralizing the drug.
+In a clinical trial it is important to determine not only if the patient is producing antibodies against the drug (anti-drug antibodies or ADAs), but if those antibodies are neutralizing the drug.
+This neutralizing effect can lead to altered pharmacokinetics and reduced efficacy.
 To do this, a Nab Assay must be developed and validated.

 In Vitro Cell Based Nab Assays